ajvondrak/xand/README.md

 You've gotten the gist of how `xand` the *instruction* works, but it's important to note the implementation details about how xand the *project* works.

 This project provides
-- a [VM](https://en.wikipedia.org/wiki/Virtual_machine) that executes `xand` instructions (and only `xand` instructions)
+- a VM that executes `xand` instructions (and only `xand` instructions)
-- a simulator that provides a pretty way to watch your code as it runs on the xand VM
+- a simulator that gives us a pretty way to watch code as it runs on the xand VM
 - a compiler that translates a somewhat higher-level assembly language into xand bytecode that the VM can execute

 ### VM

 The VM is a facsimile of a very basic hardware system consisting of:
 - a general-purpose memory array
+- an instruction register to store the `xand` that's being executed
-- a program counter (separate from the memory) that tracks the memory address currently being executed by the CPU
+- a program counter that tracks the memory address to load into the instruction register
-- a CPU that executes `xand` instructions read from the memory
+- a CPU that executes the `xand` currently in the instruction register

 The memory has been purposefully kept small, just so that the entire contents can comfortably be displayed on one screen by the simulator.
 Each memory cell consists of one 8-bit byte.
 There are 128 total memory cells addressed 0-127: